DiasDevils/Project-1/README.md

 4- Typing "git status" in TERMINAL displays the status tracked or untracked of the files being used

-5- Typing  "git init"   in TERMINAL
+5- Typing  "git init"   in TERMINAL shows the respositry open

 6- Typing "git add README.MD" tracking README
 6- Typing  "git commit -m "Initial Commit" to save in README file in TERMINAL